mamh4/Linear-Programming-TUM/README.md

 # Optimisation_and_Modelling
-This repository contains some modelling and optimisation exercises from the technical university of Munich.
+This repository contains some modelling and optimisation exercises (using IBM Cplex and FICO XPress) from the technical university of Munich.